arekavandi/Certified_adv_RRegression/README.md

 # Certified Adversarial Robustness via Randomized $\alpha$-Smoothing for Regression Models

 ## Overview
 This GitHub repository was established to present the results of certification of regression models against adversarial attack (Lp-Attack) using randomized smoothing and $\alpha$-trimming filter.
-While randomized smoothing has been greatly developed for classification tasks, its potential for regression tasks has not been explored.
-In this work, we show how the maximum adversarial perturbation of the input data can be derived for the base regression model, and then we show how a similar certificate can be extracted for the averaging function as a basic smoothing.
+Following the results/analyses in [RS-Reg]([https://github.com/vislearn/dsacstar](https://github.com/arekavandi/Certified_Robust_Regression)), in this work, we show how the maximum adversarial perturbation of the input data can be derived for the base regression model, and then we show how a similar certificate can be extracted for the robust smoothing function adopted from the robust statistic literature, i.e., $\alpha$-trimming filter.
+We derive the minimum required trimming rate that is requiered to enhance the certification of the base model in the worst case performance setup.

-This repository contains a Jupyter Notebook file for figures presented in the paper for a synthetic mapping function.
-It also contains a Python script for the certification of camera-relocation task using RGB images using the code and model provided in [DSAC*](https://github.com/vislearn/dsacstar) repository.
+This repository contains a Jupyter Notebook file for figures presented in the paper for a synthetic function as well as a Python script for the certification of camera re-localization task using RGB images using the code and model provided in [DSAC*](https://github.com/vislearn/dsacstar) repository.

 We included all the files/models/datasets required to run the project and there is no need to download external files.